 Hello and welcome to The Old Summers Home.
 Today I’m sharing some beautiful ways to memorialize those loved ones lost but always in our hearts and our minds.
-These breathtaking angel wing Christmas ornaments have been my honour to pass along during the difficult holiday season for loved ones.
+These breathtaking Angel Wing Christmas ornaments have been my honour to pass along during the difficult holiday season for loved ones.
 These are simple to do with a few supplies so let’s jump right in and start honouring those passed loved ones.

-Supplies For Making Angel Wing Ornaments
+Supplies For Making Angel Wing Christmas Ornaments

 At The Old Summers Home, we provide links to products to help you find what we use, some of these links may be affiliate links.
 An affiliate link pays us a small commission if you make a purchase using our link.
 In no way will this affect the price in which you pay for your item.

 - Transfer tape

 - Angel Wings

 I purchased my Angel Wings through a buy-in group.
 However, I did see that you can get them online through Wish.
 (Not sure about the quality but images look exactly like mine).

 Firstly, you will need to attach the angel wings to the ornament.
 To do this I chose to use crazy glue and it worked quite well.
 I ensured that I held it in place tightly until the angel wings were good and dry.
 Make sure to put about a quarter size circle of glue in the centre of the angel wings to attach.
 Add a few drops of glue into the centre of the circle but no need to fill circle completely!

 If the angel wings still feel loose, add a bit more Krazy glue around the dried glue edge and hold until dry.

 Do NOT use a hot glue gun to attach the wings!
 It will melt and it will not last.